fabriziofrontalini/ForamEcoQS/README.md

 - Create an empty dataset.
 - Open existing datasets from Excel or CSV.
 - Save the current dataset to Excel.
-- Create spreadsheet templates from reference databanks.
+- Create spreadsheet templates from reference lists.
 - Add, remove, and rename sample columns.
 - Undo recent data edits.
 - Clean and normalize sample values.